Do you own leasehold property?

-- How many flats do you own – you are also not allowed to own any more than three flats in the building – if you do, you won’t qualify under the rules of leasehold enfranchisement.
+- How many flats do you own?
+If you own any more than three flats in the building, you won’t qualify under the rules of leasehold enfranchisement.

 - If you live in a building with only two flats, then both of the leaseholders need to be on board.
 If you live in a block of flats, then no more than 25% of the building must be used for non-residential purposes and over half of the tenants must be on board before you embark on the process of freehold purchase.

 NB It’s worth noting that unlike extending your lease or buying the freehold of your leasehold house, collective enfranchisement of your block can be done whether or not you have owned the property for 2 years, and regardless of whether you have actually lived in the flat at any stage.

 If you decided on enfranchisement then it is important that you and your fellow participating leaseholders pay close attention to the costs involved.

 Obviously, it is hard to predict exactly how much buying your freehold will cost as it varies according to your property.
 But there are three particular areas of costs you do need to keep an eye on.